olympusone/sequelize_paper_trail/README.md

 Model.hasPaperTrail();
 ```

-`hasPaperTrail` returns the `hasMany` association to the `revisionModel` so you can keep track of the association for reference later.
+`hasPaperTrail` returns the `hasMany` association to the `versionModel` so you can keep track of the association for reference later.

 ### Example